Protein skimmer: Downdraft

-The Downdraft skimmer is both a proprietary skimmer design and a style of protein skimmer that injects water under high pressure into tubes that have a foam or bubble generating mechanism and carry the air/water mixture down into the skimmer and into a separate chamber.
+The downdraft skimmer is both a proprietary skimmer design and a style of protein skimmer that injects water under high pressure into tubes that have a foam or bubble generating mechanism and carry the air–water mixture down into the skimmer and into a separate chamber.
 The proprietary design is protected in the United States with patents and commercial skimmer products in the US are limited to that single company.
 Their design uses one or more tubes with plastic media such as bio balls inside to mix water under high pressure and air in the body of the skimmer resulting in foam that collects protein waste in a collection cup.
 This was one of the earlier high performance protein skimmer designs and large models were produced that saw success in large and public aquariums.

 Beckett skimmer

 The Beckett skimmer has some similarities to the downdraft skimmer but introduced a foam nozzle to produce the flow of air bubbles.
 The name Beckett comes from the patented foam nozzle developed and sold by the Beckett Corporation (United States), although similar foam nozzle designs are sold by other companies outside the United States (e.g. Sicce (Italy)).
 Instead of using the plastic media that is found in downdraft skimmer designs, the Beckett skimmer uses design concepts from previous generations of skimmers, specifically the downdraft skimmer and the venturi skimmer (the Beckett 1408 Foam Nozzle is a modified 4 port venturi) to produce a hybrid that is capable of using powerful pressure rated water pumps and quickly processing large amounts of aquarium water in a short period of time.
 Commercial Beckett skimmers come in single Beckett, dual Beckett, and quad Beckett designs.
-Well engineered Beckett skimmers are quiet and reliable but the powerful pumps used in larger Beckett skimmer designs can take up additional space, introduce additional noise, and use more electricity than less powerful pumps.
+Well engineered Beckett skimmers are quiet and reliable.
+Due to the advances in pump technologies and introduction of DC pumps, the concerns of powerful pumps taking up additional space, introducing additional noise, and using more electricity have all been alleviated.
 Unlike the Downdraft and Spray Induction skimmers, Beckett skimmer designs are produced by a number of companies in the United States and elsewhere and are not known to be restricted by patents.

 Spray induction

 This method is related to the downdraft, but uses a pump to power a spray nozzle, fixed a few inches above the water level.
-The spray action entraps and shreds the air in the base of the unit, which then rises to the collection chamber.
+The spray action entraps and shreds the air in the base of the unit, similar to holding your thumb over a garden hose, which then rises to the collection chamber.
 In the United States, one company has patented the spray induction technology and the commercial product offerings are limited to that single company.